puregorill/JSC64/README.md

 This project fulfills 2 learning goals for me personally:
   1) To take first steps in javascript (I just started learning javascript a week before starting this toy compiler project)
-  2) To write a small toy compiler
+  2) To develop a small toy compiler

 <br />